Explore ways to tackle the 5 Deadly Mistakes in Requirements Management (with Examples):

-Here is an easy Example: The mechanical engineers need an air temperature sensor in a certain area of the system.
+Here is an easy example: Mechanical engineers need an air temperature sensor in a certain area of the system.
 The computer group has an off-the-shelf device going into that area and one of their engineers mentioned that it has onboard sensors.

 The “mechanical guys” investigate and decide that this satisfies their needs, hence they include it in their design plans.
 Six months later, during cost downs, the device is replaced and no one mentions it to the mechanical guys and they don’t find it out until testing.

-In the above example, our mechanical team would flag that requirement and if it was modified or changed, they would get notified.
+In the above example, our mechanical team will flag that requirement and if it was modified or changed, they will get notified.
 The bottom line is to make sure that you have a method in place to track the shared or complementary functions as0 communication lapses can happen.